cloudfoundry/docs-cfcr/docs/installing/deploying-kubo.md

 * `AWSElasticBlockStore`

 For more information about volumes, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volumes/).

-To use storage in the Kubo clusters, you must configure the `cloud-provider` job on the master and worker nodes.
-See the `cloud-provider` [spec](https://github.com/cloudfoundry-incubator/kubo-release/blob/master/jobs/cloud-provider/spec) in `kubo-release` for more information on the properties that are required for each `cloud-provider` type.

-For more information on configuring Kubernetes to access storage for your `cloud-provider` type, see the [Kubo documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 !!! warning
 	Any resources that are provisioned by Kubernetes will not be deleted by BOSH if you delete your Kubo deployment.